microsoft/playwright/docs/src/other-locators.md

 ### CSS: matching only visible elements

-Playwrigt supports the `:visible` pseudo class in CSS selectors.
+Playwright supports the `:visible` pseudo class in CSS selectors.
 For example, `css=button` matches all the buttons on the page, while `css=button:visible` only matches visible buttons.
 This is useful to distinguish elements that are very similar but differ in visibility.

 Consider a page with two buttons, first invisible and second visible.